SwissDataScienceCenter/renku/docs/tutorials/courses.rst

 * bugs! students might have different operating systems than the instructors and the versions might not be the same or might not exist at all, in some cases

-Renkulab bypasses the struggle by allowing instructors to create copy-able templates as starting points for students to use the instructional material:
+Renkulab bypasses the struggle by allowing instructors to create templates as starting points for students to interact with the instructional material:

-* the instructor creates a new project and writes of the dependencies in one place (e.g. a `Dockerfile` and/or `requirements.txt` and/or `install.R`)
+* the instructor creates a new project and writes the dependencies in one place (e.g. a ``Dockerfile`` and/or ``requirements.txt`` and/or ``install.R``)
 * students "fork" (make a copy) of the project to use as a starting point
 * students can launch interactive environments (e.g. JupyterLab and/or RStudio) where these dependencies are pre-installed.